ricewind/gamers-match-web-client/README.md

 # gamers-match

- Web App that connects gamers with matching styles so they can play together
+Web App (Frontend) that aims to connects gamers with matching styles and preferences so they can play together